ianberg-volpe/GMNSpy/spec/md/signal_timing_phase-properties-min_green.md

 spec/signal_timing_phase.schema.json#/properties/min_green
 ```

-Required.
 The minimum green time in seconds for an actuated signal.
 Green time in seconds for a fixed time signal.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                                            |